What You Need to Know Before Having Hip Replacement Surgery

 In a total hip replacement procedure, both the ball and the socket of the hip are replaced.
 This procedure is performed when an injury creates extensive damage, when degenerative arthritis wears down the area, or when another disease or condition renders the total hip dysfunctional.

-Can this procedure be minimally invasive?
+Can Hip Replacement Surgery be minimally invasive?

 Having even just the ball of the hip replaced requires invasive surgery.
 At the Orthopaedic Center, our Tulsa orthopedic surgeon specializes in performing minimally invasive hip replacements.